stitchdata/docs/_saas-integrations/google-sheets/v1/google-sheets-v1.md

               2. If that fails, attempt to parse the value as an `INTEGER`
               3. If that fails, attempt to parse the value as a `DATE-TIME` value
               4. If that fails, attempt to parse the value as a `DATE` date
-              2. If that fails, attempt to parse the value as a `TIME` value
+              5. If that fails, attempt to parse the value as a `TIME` value
-              3. If that fails, type the column as a `STRING`. **Note**: If a column contains entirely null values, it will be created as an empty column in the destination with a type of `STRING`.
+              6. If that fails, type the column as a `STRING`

       - title: "Data replication"
         anchor: "extraction--data-replication"
         summary: "Select records (files) for replication"